ramaseshan/ramaseshan.github.io/_posts/free-society/2015-03-22-gitlab-pages-with-pelican.markdown

 Now sit back and relax until the build completes.
 Once done, you should see your website live at your-username.gitlab.io/blog

-If you are looking for a ready repo, have a look at the sample repo I have putup here : https://gitlab.com/voidspacexyz/pages/tree/master
+If you are looking for a ready repo, have a look at the [sample repo](https://gitlab.com/voidspacexyz/pages/tree/master) I have put up

+If you have written it better, send me a PR :-)